 At 7:30 a.m. in the morning, we will pick you by private vehicle from your hotel for a comprehensive Sacred Valley tour the day before you enter the Inca Trail.
 This is the natural and most efficient way to get close to the trail head while getting acclimatized and familiar with Inca trails.
 We will drive over the “Ccorao” pass above Cusco to descend on a winding road to the Sacred Valley of the Incas.
 Here we will hike on Inca trails trough the magnificent Inca citadel of PISAC considered as one of the outstanding Inca remains because of the quality of the stonework and breath-taking location on a mountain saddle overlooking the Sacred Valley.
 After a 1 1/2hour visit and hike, we will drive down the mountain for a short visit to the colonial town of the same name with a quick stop at their famous Indian handicraft market.
 Afterwards we will drive following the Urubamba River downstream to Urubamba city; here we will visit the local food market and have lunch at a local restaurant nearby.
 Afterwards we will visit Ollantaytambo, considered the most authentic living Inca town.
 This town has been continuously inhabited since Inca times until the present, conserving its original urban layout and stone walled homes.
 A guided walking tour through the extensive ruins and cobblestone paved narrow streets will make you feel like you are travelling back in time.
 From here, we will travel for 40 minutes on a mostly unpaved road to our beautifully situated permanent campsite “Camp Km.
 82” set on the banks of the Urubamba River, very close to the entrance to the trail at Km.
 82. Located at 2700 meters above sea level (8,900 feet), it offers indoor plumbing, hot showers and a firewood sauna.
 From the camp, we also enjoy panoramic views of the snow-capped Mt.
 Veronica (20,275′).
 This private campsite is the resting point before all our Inca Trail treks and is a wonderful place to relax and prepare for the challenge ahead.
 L, D.

-This morning, after a delicious buffet breakfast, we meet our porters and go through the entrance control station to begin our trek following the left bank of the Urubamba River.
-After a couple of hours of gentle hiking, we reach a point to view the extensive Inca ruins of Llactapata.
-We continue hiking, this time away from the Urubamba River ascending and following the Cusichaca River towards the village of Huayllabamba, we have a picnic lunch nearby and continue ascending to a 40 min. detour from the main trail that will take us to “Paucarcancha” a magnificent archaeological site.
-We find our camp set up right next to the ruins on a locally owned private campsite (with toilets and hot showers).
-We will have time to visit the well-kept site that is estimated to be a “Tambo” or resting and control place where two valleys and rivers meet.
+After we are introduced to our crew and Porters, we will walk over to the Inca trail control station, here we quickly go through the entrance control procedure and begin our trek following the left bank of the Urubamba River.
+After a couple of hours of gentle hiking, we reach a viewpoint to enjoy the extensive Inca ruins of Llactapata.
+We continue hiking, this time away from the Urubamba River ascending and following the Cusichaca River towards the village of Huayllabamba, we have a picnic lunch nearby and continue ascending to our campsite right below the 2nd Park Control Station with splendid views of Mount Veronica.
+You will find your tents set up and ready for you.
+Time to rest before we are served a complete dinner and retire for the night.
 B, L, D.

 Estimated walking time: 5-6 hours